JLogical-Apps/flood/README.md

 # Flood

-Framework on Flood to streamline Flutter/Dart development.
+Framework on Flutter to streamline Flutter/Dart development.

 ## Example